marinacademycs/warmups/CS2/Unit0/warmup4/Warmup4.md

 &nbsp;

 # Practice Problems - Functions!
+For the below problems, make sure to put your code into a single file called `warmup4.py` Use this link to submit your work:
+    `submit50 marinacademycs/warmups/main/CS2/Unit0/warmup4`

 This is the general structure of a python function:

     def myAwesomeFunction(a, b):    # "def" means "Define", a and b are arguments "myAwesomeFunction" is the name of the function.